This is not an S Class. It’s not a C Class. What you’ve got here is a 1969 Boss Mustang in mint condition.

 What is Tigerwood, anyway?
 And what does this oldie smell like?

 First of all, this is not the tigerwood that refers to the trees found in Africa.
 We’re talking agarwood here, not the stuff you make floors and ceilings with.

 In the oud world, tigerwood is called exactly that because of the way it looks.
 Resin-rich veins run along like tiger stripes.

 Tigerwood comes in various grades, currently selling for up to $5,000 / kg, where quality tigerwood is especially sought after in the carving market (authentic bangles go for several thousand apiece).

-Tigerwood 1995 is an aromatic cosmos unto itself that emanates oooud, with a capital O. Over twenty years’ aging has smoothed its ethereal sweetness and jacked up its resinous depth.
+Tigerwood 1990 is an aromatic cosmos unto itself that emanates oooud, with a capital O. Thirty years’ aging has smoothed its ethereal sweetness and jacked up its resinous depth.
 Layers of agar liqueur solidified into an oud scent that’s every Classic Oud lover’s dream come true.
 I’m stymied by the aromatic complexity, the sensual ‘Oh my!’ as your skin drinks the scent of raw resin.